bhavdeep-saragadam/AI-CAM-Hardware/README.md

 So The Robot is going to store the video clips and the images to the cloud..

 ALL OF THIS IDEA MIGHT BE LITTLE TOO MUCH..
-But it would like a trail and error expreince and I would not regret anything even if the robot messes up or does not go by plan.
+But it would like a trail and error experience and I would not regret anything even if the robot messes up or does not go by plan.

 I Also Set Up Disccosions so if you have anyother Ideas I would be happy to consider them...